cansubetin/sdzkp/docs/analysis.rst

 suggesting consistent execution times in those cases.
 However, as the number of generators increases, the confidence intervals widen slightly, indicating a growing uncertainty or variability in execution time.
 This could be attributed to the increasing computational complexity as the problem scales.
-Overall, the figure effectively illustrates the impact of increasing the number of generators on the time required for an honest prover to demonstrate completeness, highlighting both the trend and the associated variability.

 Soundness Validation
 ~~~~~~~~~~~~~~~~~~~~

 In this scenario, the prover is dishonest, it knows the public parameters of the SGD problem.
-The prover creates a random solution; that is, it selects a subset of generators that produces a subgroup
+The dishonest prover creates a random solution; that is, it selects a subset of generators that produces a subgroup
 element randomly.
-That he tries to convince the verifier that it knows the solution.
+Then, he tries to convince the verifier that it knows the solution.
 In any protocol run,
 if the verifier returns a False (not verified) result in any round, then the protocol run is assumed to
-fail, otherwise the protocol run is countes as verified.
+fail, otherwise the protocol run is counted as verified.
 The benchmark code for validating the soundness of the
 SDZKP is designed to find the ratio of  verified (returned True) protocol runs to the total number of
 protocol runs that we refer to as the cheating probability since the prover is dishonest.  :numref:`fig-soundness_cheating_prob`
 shows the cheating probability for 1000 simulation runs where the number of generators is set to 8 in SGD problem.
 As expected,